 Posthumanism is a constant push and pull of discussion in fashion.
-It redefines the notion of the human - it’s awe-inspiring, erring on the uncomfortable, eccentric or eerie.
-In some cases, when technology and invention become so inviting, so promising, one looks at utopic ways to ‘queer’ the human or human-ness, to alter or be rid of all typical norms - be that gender, species or form.
-We are also in an age of seismic technological progression, of nuclear warfare, of gender warfare, of potential dystopia, and when typical ideals of humanism are challenged or queered, the post-human in fashion can often be a form of reactive technophobia.
-Post-human fashion is often a reaction to cultural climes .
-Throughout the A/W 18 shows, the notion of the human was queered to a point of redefinition.
+It redefines the notion of the human - it can be awe-inspiring but also uncomfortable, eccentric or eerie.
+When technology and invention become invitingly promising, one looks at utopic ways to ‘queer’ human-ness, to alter all typical norms.
+With the likes of Botox, gender-reassignment and prosthetics, anything from our gender, form, even species can be transformed.
+However, we are in an age of seismic technological progression - of nuclear warfare, of gender warfare, of potential dystopia - and often the power of post-humanism intimidates.
+In the realms of fashion, post-humanism often appears as both a signifier of our technophobia, and as an excited reaction to our new cultural climes.
+Indeed, throughout the A/W 18 shows, the notion of the human was queered to a point of redefinition.

 British designer Gareth Pugh often queers the idea of human-ness with exaggerated shoulders and silhouettes in strong, structural fabrics, his garments imbued with political commentary.
 For A/W 18, Pugh created stiff, metallic sleeves that ruched into fists as if human and machine had collided and then conjoined.
-Dirtied faces and barbed wire accessories seemed to nod to a technophobic dystopic future in which Pugh’s almost transhuman cyborgs challenge humanity with their metal-crushing appendages.
+Dirtied faces and barbed wire accessories seemed to nod to a technophobic dystopic future in which Pugh’s almost transhuman cyborgs challenge today's humanity with their metal-crushing appendages.
+While cut with silhouette and form in mind, Pugh's post-humanist pieces cater beyond the realms of gender.

 The brilliance of 3D printing is that it can take the human-form to places one couldn’t possibly engineer without technology; queering form by taking both silhouette and structure into the extraordinary.
 On the other hand, it can completely tailor to the individual, providing the potential for typical hetero human forms to be queered entirely.
 This creates a ‘post-human couture’ in which a variety of bodies, particularly transsexual bodies, can be tailored to.
 As humans, we possess a biological sex and a socially assigned gender.
 Machines, however, are void of such differences unless assigned so.
 Thus, the progression of robotics and A.I in fashion has the potential to take us to a new mass production and personalisation.
 Typically, some of today’s queer (in this instance meaning homosexual and transexual) bodies are considered post-human as they are queered with technology, altering stereotypically gendered forms with plastic surgery or hormones.
 3D printing and potential mass personalisation allow for any individual to entirely queer the human form - throwing away with the typical gender norms and introducing a post-human future in which the concept of gender is redundant.

 While not quite genderless fashion, Van Herpen’s S/S 18 haute couture collection was a post-human innovation in fabric development and 3D printing.
 Her printed designs were less than 0.3mm thick, mimicking the thinness of leaves and their topographical patterns with skin.
-This merging of plant species and human is a common thread of posthumanism in fashion.
 Much like van Herpen, many designers have used skins, hairs, and animalistic form to queer the human toward an alternate species - be that mammal or plant.
+Inter-species, un-gendered future forms that queer the idea of human to such an extent that the concept of gender become null and void.

 Perhaps the most explicit reference to posthumanism throughout the A/W 18 shows was that of Gucci, whose show was a direct comment on the technology of today.
 Looking to Donna Haraway's Cyborg Manifesto and theorist Michel Foucault, Creative Director Alessandro Michele had deconstructed gender types, playing comment on the posthumanist cyborg tendencies us humans partake in.
 By setting his show in a mock surgical suite, Michele commented on our post-human use of technology to queer the human - plastic surgery, injections, sex reassignment surgery, artificial limbs, organ transplants.
 Likewise, the use of prostheses and plastic mannequins, in Michele’s world a baby dragon and model’s holding versions of their own heads, eroticised the fake while queering the norm.